percona/pxb-docs/docs/reduction-in-locks.md

 * Acquire and release the backup lock quickly: The backup process minimizes the time the server holds the backup lock, allowing for concurrent DDL operations.

-    ??? note "Comparing the server lock duration with --lock-ddl=REDUCED"
+    ??? note "Comparing the backup lock duration with --lock-ddl=REDUCED"

         While we strive to provide accurate performance benchmarks, real-world results may vary depending on your hardware and software configurations.

         The following tables illustrate the approximate time differences between `--lock-ddl=ON` and `--lock-ddl=REDUCED` for local and cloud backups (Amazon S3).
-The `Improvement (X times)` column shows how many times less the server is locked by xtrabackup using  `--lock-ddl=REDUCED` compared to `--lock-ddl=ON`.
+The `Improvement (X times)` column shows how many times less the server is locked by xtrabackup using `--lock-ddl=ON` compared to `--lock-ddl=REDUCED`.

         === "Local backup"